blenhenok/gtst_course/Day8_CorePy.md

 |//|Division (floor): divides the first operand by the second|x // y|
 |%|Modulus: returns the remainder when the first operand is divided by the second|x % y|
 |**|Power: Returns first raised to power second|x ** y|
+## Comparison operators
-2. ***Comparison operators***: it compares the values.
+- it compares the values.
 It either returns True or False according to the condition.

 |Operator|Description|Syntax|
 |---|---|---|